 - Ettington Park Hotel – 10 minutes drive from Stratford-upon-Avon, this luxury four star hotel is found in a Gothic mansion set in 40 acres of gorgeous grounds.
 There’s an excellent on-site restaurant featuring an 18th century ceiling, rooms are spacious and beautifully decorated, and some feature open fireplaces.
 There’s also a steam room, sauna and pool on site, as well as free parking.
 Rooms are all en-suite and breakfast is included.
 Definitely a great option if you want to spoil yourself!

 Of course, there are other options for staying in Stratford, including apartment rentals.
-We recommend checking out the listings on AirBnB and Plum Guide to see the options available in the city if you’d prefer an apartment.
+We recommend checking out the listings Plum Guide to see the options available in the city if you’d prefer an apartment or self-catering option.

 Hopefully our guide to things to do in Stratford-upon-Avon has given you lots of ideas for how to spend your time in this lovely English coastal city.